Loading...

 The full document is available here

-The trench can be divided into two distinct areas for the purposes of this discussion.
-The northern quarter showed closely-packed features of almost certain Roman date, presumably lying just beyond the fort ditch(es).
-The stone spread [20] may represent later filling of the top of a fort ditch, and although the exposed width means that firm conclusions cannot be made, it is possible that cut [26] might represent the southern edge of a large ditch.
-At the point at which these features start, the subsoil [30] is seen to dip down quite sharply.
+The northern quarter of the trench showed closely-packed features of almost certain Roman date, presumably lying just beyond the fort ditch(es).
+The stone spread may represent later filling of the top of a fort ditch, and although the exposed width means that firm conclusions cannot be made, it is possible that cut might represent the southern edge of a large ditch.
+The subsoil dips down quite sharply where these features begin.

 The southern three quarters of the trench shows only three archaeological features.
 Layers [03] and [23] appear to be relatively modern attempts to make up and level the ground, probably for expansion of the farm in this direction.
-It is quite possible, though not certain that the patch of cobbling [10] and the charcoal spread [05] are Roman in date.
-If so, while it would indicate some Roman activity in this part of the fort environs, the lack of later intrusions into these layers would question the presence of the Roman vicus under this part of the farm.
+It is quite possible, that the patch of cobbling and the charcoal spread are Roman.
+If so, while it would indicate some Roman activity in this part of the fort, the lack of later intrusions into these layers would question the presence of the Roman vicus under this part of the farm.